Truck Crash Caused by Mechanical Failure in Albuquerque, NM

 In addition, federal regulations require the truck drivers inspect their vehicles and not drive their vehicle until it is in good working order.
 Under 49 CFR section 392.7 (a), “[n]o commercial motor vehicle shall be driver unless the driver is satisfied that the following parts and accessories are in good working order, nor shall any driver fail to use or make use of such parts and accessories when and as needed” including the use of brakes, steering mechanism, lighting devices and reflectors, tires, horn, windshield wipers, coupling devices, wheels and rims, and emergency equipment.

 If there is a defect in any of these pieces of equipment which causes an Albuquerque trucking crash, the truck driver will be responsible.
 As noted above, since the trucking company will be vicariously responsible for the negligence of the truck driver, when a truck driver fails to check his or her equipment and causes a trucking crash the trucking company is also liable.

 Did a Mechanical Failure Cause Your New Mexico Trucking Crash?
 Call Us to Protect Your Rights

 If an Albuquerque truck crash caused by mechanical failure caused your personal injury, you may have rights to protect.
-Here at the Caruso Law Offices, P.C., our lawyers focus on trucking accidents and our staff is trained to work on complex medical and trucking cases.
+Here at the NM Truck Accident Attorneys, our lawyers focus on trucking accidents and our staff is trained to work on complex medical and trucking cases.
 We have the experience and knowledge necessary to prove liability and demonstrate your damages to a court in order to obtain the compensation you deserve for your injuries.
 Call us today to schedule a FREE consultation by dialing today (505) 883-5000 You can also contact us on our website through the easy to use and convenient Contact box located by clicking here.